Automotive Service Technician (Apprenticeship)

 |AUTO2030||Electrical/Electronic and Emission Systems

 Description: Demonstrate a working knowledge of electrical definitions and fundamentals of applied test equipment; the construction, operating principles, testing and servicing of the following: major cranking systems and control circuits; charging systems and control circuits; electronic ignition systems and controls; fuel characteristics; gasoline electronic fuel injection systems; and engine management/engine control systems.

-Description: Demonstrate a working knowledge of the construction, operating principals, testing and servicing of FWD and RWD drivelines, final drive assemblies, lock-up torque converters and automatic transmissions.
+Description: In this course, students will demonstrate a working knowledge of the construction, operating principals, testing and servicing of front-wheel drive (FWD) and rear-wheel drive (RWD) drivelines, final drive assemblies, automatic transmissions/transaxles and torque converters.